COVID-19 has its own influence on pregnancy. Read this article to know more about the influences.

 Article Overview: Can you get infected with the new coronavirus from food and food packaging?
 Theoretically, it's possible.
 Read the article to know more.
 Read Article

-To date, no evidence suggests that the new coronavirus (SARS-CoV-2), which is the virus responsible for the current COVID-19 (coronavirus disease) pandemic, is spread through food, water, and domestic food-producing animals (chickens, fish, other poultry, pigs, cattle, and camels).
-With the help of ...
+To date, no evidence has suggested that the coronavirus (SARS-CoV-2) or its newer variants, is spread through food, water, and domestic food-producing animals (chickens, fish, other poultry, pigs, cattle, and camels).
+With the help of nucleic acid sequence analysis, the reservoir for SARS-CoV-2 was ...
 Read Article

 Query: Hello doctor, Why are dreams about being pregnant so common?
 What might a dream about being pregnant mean?
 What might it mean if you are not trying or wanting to be pregnant in real life?
 Or, conversely, if you do want to be pregnant in real life?
 Read Full »